Information on the Total Number of Voting Rights and Shares (Article 15 of the Law of 2 May 2007)

-MONT-SAINT-GUIBERT, Belgium, April 30, 2021 (GLOBE NEWSWIRE) -- Celyad Oncology SA (Euronext & CYAD), a clinical-stage biotechnology company focused on the discovery and development of chimeric antigen receptor T cell (CAR T) therapies for cancer, has proceeded on April 9 and April 29, 2021, with two capital increases of respectively 300,000 new shares of the Company to Lincoln Park Capital Fund, LLC (LPC), a Chicago-based institutional investor.
-As a result, the Companys share capital is increased to 52,211,200.33 EUR and is represented by 15,005,156 shares.
+MONT-SAINT-GUIBERT, Belgium, May 04, 2021 (GLOBE NEWSWIRE) -- Celyad Oncology SA (Euronext & CYAD), a clinical-stage biotechnology company focused on the discovery and development of chimeric antigen receptor T cell (CAR T) therapies for cancer, announced that Tolefi SAs shares benefit from a double voting right as of May 3, 2021.
+As a result, the Companys total number of voting rights is now 17,373,181.

 This information is published in accordance with Article 15 of the Belgian Law of 2 May 2007 on the disclosure of major participations in issuers whose shares are admitted to trading on a regulated market and regarding miscellaneous provisions.